DaisyLaw/LLM-practices/README.md

-This repository combines several projects focused on utilizing Large Language Models (LLMs) for tasks related to chemistry.
+This repository combines several projects focused on utilizing Large Language Models (LLMs) for tasks related to scientific work.
 (New files will be uploaded continuously.)

 Projects include:

 # Review Generator
 This project leverages the power of GPT models to generate detailed and insightful reviews based on a specific subject.

+# RAG for Science Q&A
+"This project showcases the development of a Retrieval-Augmented Generation (RAG) system tailored for answering science-related questions.
+It highlights various techniques to enhance the RAG pipeline, demonstrating their effectiveness in improving response accuracy and relevance."